actionhero/ah-sequelize-plugin/README.md

       migrations: [join(__dirname, "..", "migrations")],
       migrationLogLevel: "info",
       // you can also pass "dialectOptions", for example if you need `{ssl: true}` for Postgres
-      // If you want to change the schema you need to include the following configs:
+      // For Example, if you want to change the schema of a Postgres database away from "public", you would need to include the following configs:
-      schema: schema,
+      // schema: schema,
-      searchPath: schema,
+      // searchPath: schema,
-      dialectOptions: { prependSearchPath: true }, // Merge this one if it already exists.
+      // dialectOptions: { prependSearchPath: true },
     };
   },
 };